Krystian19/cactus-app-client-service/README.md

 # ReactDockerBoilerplate

-React app running on a express.js server inside a ubuntu container in docker.
+React app running on a express.js server inside a docker ubuntu container.

 ## Requirements
 ```